 The therapist needs to move the transcutaneous electrode to the infant’s right shoulder.

 The therapist should relocate the electrode on the sternum as close as possible to the heart.

-The site should be a highly vascular area such as the earlobe, upper chest, abdomen, thighs, or the lower back if the patient is supine; bony areas and those with limited perfusion, such as over the spine, should be avoided.
+The site should be a highly vascular area such as the earlobe, upper chest, abdomen, thighs, or the lower back if the patient is supine; bony areas and those with limited

 The flow going through the infant hood is inadequate.

 A greater concentration of helium is present at the top of the hood and away from the infant’s nose and mouth.

 The infant is breathing too fast; thus heliox is not reaching the airways.